rokath/tcobs/docs/TCOBS2Specification.md

 * Compute character count
 * Determine Sigil sequence as ciphers
-* Handle Offsets to build sigil chain
+* Handle Offsets to build sigil chain (buffer ends with a sigil byte)
 * Mathematical prove?

 <p align="right">(<a href="#top">back to top</a>)</p>